-BOC PCL maintains a Euro Medium Term Note (EMTN) Programme with an aggregate nominal amount up to €4,000 million.
+The Company maintains a Euro Medium Term Note (EMTN) Programme with an aggregate nominal amount up to $\leq 4,000$ million.

-In January 2017, BOC PCL issued a €250 million unsecured and subordinated Tier 2 Capital Note (the Note) under BOC PCL's EMTN Programme.
+In January 2017, the Company issued a €250 million unsecured and subordinated Tier 2 Capital Note (the Note) under the Company's EMTN Programme.
 The Note was priced at par with a coupon of 9.25% per annum payable annually up to 19 January 2022 and then a rate at the then prevailing 5-year swap rate plus a margin of 9.176% per annum up to 19 January 2027, payable annually.
 The Note matures on 19 January 2027.
-BOC PCL has the option to redeem the Note early on 19 January 2022, subject to applicable regulatory consents.
+The Company has the option to redeem the Note early on 19 January 2022, subject to applicable regulatory consents.
 The Note is listed on the Luxembourg Stock Exchange's Euro Multilateral Trading Facility (MTF) market.
 The fair value as at 31 December 2020 is disclosed in Note 22.